ashhhlynn/custom-fantasy-optimizer/README.md

 ### How It Works
 1) Fetches player pool for Sunday Classic contests from DraftKings API
-2) Fetches PPR projections from Sleeper API and matches to player
+2) Fetches PPR projections from Sleeper API matched to player
-3) Lets you interactively adjust constraints (locks, exclusions, stacks, position limits)
+3) Allows interactive customization of constraints (locks, exclusions, stacks, position limits)
-4) Uses PuLP to maximize projected points under DraftKings salary and roster rules
+4) Uses PuLP to maximize projected points under contest roster and salary rules
-5) Displays the optimized lineup via Streamlit UI
+5) Dashboard displays the optimized lineup

-### Customization
+### Constraint Customization
 - Lock or exclude players from your lineup
 - Require at least 1 FLEX from a specified team
 - QB + RB/WR/TE stacks (same team or opposing)